hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 **fabric-channeled-add-ons-gen** is an open-source generator for Hyperledger Fabric add-on apps in dedicated channels.
-Inspired by the increasing utilization of browser extensions, **fabric-channeled-add-ons-gen** provides a solution for deploying user management applications on different Hyperledger Fabric channels in the form of add-ons.
+Inspired by the increasing utilization of browser extensions, **fabric-channeled-add-ons-gen** provides a solution for deploying user-managed applications on different Hyperledger Fabric channels in the form of add-ons.

 ## Application